Adrienne Bailon-Houghton

 As an actress, Bailon appeared in The Cheetah Girls films, Coach Carter and All You've Got.
-She has guest starred in numerous television series including That's So Raven (a role she reprises in the spin-off series Raven's Home), and The Suite Life of Zack & Cody.
-In 2013, Bailon became the first Latina host of a daytime talk show in the US.
-She also competed in The Masked Singer in 2019 as the Flamingo, finishing in third place.
+She has guest starred in numerous television series including That's So Raven as Alana Rivera (a role she reprised for the series' spin-off, Raven's Home), and as herself in The Suite Life of Zack & Cody.
+In 2013, Bailon became the first Latina host of a daytime talk show in the United States when The Real began.
+In 2019, she competed in The Masked Singer as the Flamingo, finishing in third place.

 Life and career

 1983–2002: Early life, career beginnings, and 3LW

-Bailon was born to a Puerto Rican mother, Nilda Alicea and an Ecuadorian father, Freddie Bailón, on October 24, 1983.
+Adrienne Eliza Bailon was born to a Puerto Rican mother, Nilda Alicea and an Ecuadorian father, Freddie Bailón, on October 24, 1983.
 She grew up on the Lower East Side of Manhattan.
 Bailon has an older sister, Claudette.
 She attended PS 110-The Monitor in Brooklyn and the High School for Health Professions and Human Services, but did not pursue a career in the medical field because of her musical endeavors.
 Bailon commented "I really wanted to be an Obstetrician!
 I wanted to bring babies into the world..."
 Bailon was discovered by Latin pop singer Ricky Martin in October 1999 while she was performing in a church choir at Madison Square Garden.
 Martin asked for the four best singers in the group, and Bailon was one of the four elected by Martin to perform as back-up singers as part of his Livin' la Vida Loca Tour concert show later that night.

-Following the performance, Bailon became a member of the girl group 3LW.
+Following the performance, Bailon became a member of the girl group 3LW, joining Kiely Williams and Naturi Naughton, the other two members of the group.
 Bailon stated that she was spotted by a producer while on a field trip to Beth Israel, and was later offered a slot in the female trio.
 Bailon said "... coming from very humble beginnings in the projects of the Lower East Side and not having any "Hollywood" connections....
 It did not seem realistic.
 I sang in church, acted in all the church and school plays....
 So when the opportunity came to join a girl group I was ready!"

-The group was signed to Epic Records.
-Kiely Williams and Naturi Naughton were the other two members of the group, and work on their debut album began in 1999.
-In 1999, the original line-up of 3LW formed.
+With the original line-up of 3LW formed, the group was signed to Epic Records, and work on their debut album began in 1999.
 Their first single, "No More (Baby I'ma Do Right)", was released in the fall of 2000.
 "No More" was a chart success, and was followed by "Playas Gon' Play" in early 2001.
 The group's self-titled debut album, 3LW was released on November 14, 2000.
 The album went on to be certified platinum by the RIAA, selling 1.3 million copies in the United States.